-- Part of the up to 7.5% of federal AGI which is excluded from your itemized medical deduction, or
+- Part of the up to 10% (or 7.5% if over 65) of federal AGI which is excluded from your itemized medical deduction, or

 - Not included in itemized deductions either because you didn't itemize your deductions on the federal return, or because you didn't include some eligible expenses in your itemized medical expense deductions